chrisaffirm/jupyterlab_templates/README.md

 - `include_default`: include the default Sample template (default True)
 - `include_core_paths`: include jupyter core paths (see: jupyter --paths) (default True)
 - `template_label`: set label for template UI icon (default "Template")

+## Remote Configuration

+This fork of the library offers the option to specify paths in Jupyterlab's contents_manager, which lets templates be stored in one or more remote locations.
+To enable this, specify  `c.JupyterLabTemplates.local_files = False` in the config.

+If you do this, `template_dirs` will represent a set of directories *as displayed in Jupyterlab*.
+This means that if you're using [S3Contents](https://github.com/cloudbutton/s3contents) or [HybridContents](https://github.com/viaduct-ai/hybridcontents), the paths may be stored in S3 or elsewhere.

+If this option is specified, you must also NOT set `include_default=True` or `include_core_paths=True`.
+If you do not specify these config options, they will be defaulted to False.
+These options are incompatible with `local_files=False`.

 ## Development